sam46/systems-notes/OS.md

 ## File systems (FS)

+File:
+- regular file
+- special file
+  - block
+  - character
+  - named pipe (aka.
+FIFO file): in-memory like regular pipes, but have a file discriptor, so can be shared by processes
+  - socket
+    - Unix Domain Socket
+    - Network Socket (TCP/stream, UDP/datagram, RAW)

 Some steps required to write data to end of some file:
 - find empty disk blocks and mark them as in use
 - associate these blocks with the file